simon-zhou/pgsql/index.md

 ## Welcome to PGSQL

 PG uses a variant of L&Y algorithm for concurrent access to B-tree, which is also referred as BLink-tree.
-Specifically, L&Y requires a B-tree to have:
-- A high-key for each page and it's greater than or equal to each tuple on that page.
-This high-key is only for pivot purpose when trying to find a tuple greater than any element on that page, we know that the page has been split so that we should move right.
-- A **next** link to the right sibling, not only for the page split mentioned in above case, but also can be used for range scan.
+Specifically, L&Y requires a B-tree to have a **high-key** which is an upper bound on the keys on that page and a **next** link to the right sibling.
+These two additions make it possible detect a concurrent page split, which allows the tree to be searched without holding any read locks.

+When a search follows a downlink to a child page, it compares the page's high key with the search key.
+If the search key is greater than the high key, the page must have been split concurrently, and you must follow the right-link to find the new page containing the key range you're looking for.
+This might need to be repeated, if the page has been split more than once.

 In addition to that, PG also have a **prev** link to the left sibling for reverse scan.
+There are a few optimizations in PG to make B-tree more efficient:
+ - HOT (Heap Only Tuple)
+ - Index-only Scan
+ - Suffix Truncation

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.